kewaunited/depot/README.md

-A Depot from 《Agile Web Development With Rails 4》.
+A depot from 《Agile Web Development With Rails 4》.